Pharmacy

 Guaranteed Admission

-Husson students who are offered guaranteed admission must earn a 3.3 math/science GPA or greater, score at least an 50th percentile on the PCAT, and successfully pass any other admissions requirements (e.g., interview).
+Husson students who are offered guaranteed admission must earn a 3.3 math & science GPA or greater and successfully pass any other admissions requirements (e.g., interview).

 Minimum Application Requirements

 In order to apply, an applicant must have successfully completed the majority of the Biology/Anatomy & Physiology (three-quarters), Chemistry (three-quarters) and Math (half) coursework prior to the application deadline.
-Students must also forward their PCAT scores prior to the date.
 The minimum Math/Science GPA to apply is 2.75 on a 4.0 scale.

 Repeat Penalty